tiagofrepereira2012/bob.prepare_eyes_annotations/README.rst

 Overview
 --------

-This example demonstrates how to use Bob to build different face verification systems.
+This example demonstrates how to use Bob to build three different face verification systems.
 It includes examples with three different complexities:

 * A simple eigenface based example